dlewburg/reading-notes/README.md

 _How to Keep Myself In a Growth Mindset?_

 1. Student Mindset
-    - Remind myself that there is not ceiling on the
+    - Remind myself that there is no time-limit on how long it takes me to learn and understand concepts
-2. Learn from Critism
+2. Learn from Criticism
-    - All critisim is constructive that I can learn and build from
+    - All criticism is constructive that I can learn and build from
 3. Peers Are a Knowledgebase
     - What you cannot google can be learned from those around you